Vol. 11 No. 2 Fall 2020

 • Internet Safety Tips and resources are offered to utilize the internet safely including social media privacy settings, secure online shopping and banking, strong passwords, credential search engines, job searches and more.

 • College Success.
-This group is for current college students as well as those planning to attend in the future.
+This group is for current college participants as well as those planning to attend in the future.
 The focus is on accessing services, classroom learning accommodations, campus life, on-campus safety and housing.

-• Mobility Support Group is a holistic group that discusses travel challenges during the COVID-19 pandemic and explores solutions from deaf-blind peers.
+• Mobility Support Group is a holistic group that discusses travel challenges during the COVID-19 pandemic and explores solutions from peers.

 • Living on Your Own.
 Tips and strategies are shared and discussed about practical methods for housekeeping, labelling and organization, food storage, alerting systems, living arrangements, and accessing one’s community